JanWillemBrands/ApusApus/README.md

 The AST nodes contain first and follow sets.

-Most grammars are mostly LL(1).
-If, however, the current token matches more than one possible path, the parser needs to spawn a copy of itself and persue both options.
-This can be very inefficient unless case is taken to re-use previusly walked paths and share the stack.
+Grammars are often LL(1) but for a few exceptions.
+If, however, the current token matches more than one possible path, the parser needs to spawn a copy of itself and pursue both options.
+This can be very inefficient unless case is taken to re-use previusly walked paths and share the stack storage.
 GSS

+If grammars are ambiguous then there is more than one way to parse a valid sentence.
+For example: the grammar `S = { "." } { "." }` may match the sentence `.....` in six possible ways, depending on how greedy the iterations behave.
+A GLL parser will store all of these possible matches in a parse forrest, which is an efficient way to store multiple parse trees.

 ### A Better Way